ishehadeh/smp/report/progress.typ

 Ideally, all the features outlined below will be implemented, but some may be dropped in order to prioritize creating a _complete_ language.
 For example, right now the language is missing several operators, and integer types are only unsigned.
-While these omissions have not caused issues at this stage of development, these features will take priority going forward semester.
+While these omissions have not caused issues at this stage of development, these features will take priority going forward.

 == Language Objective
 We use Howlite to study expressive modeling of data, with minimal constraints.
-Howlite's type system allows supports common patterns in embedded programming, while allowing the programmer to freely and explicitly manage memory and program behavior.
+Howlite's type system supports common patterns in embedded programming, while allowing the programmer to freely and explicitly manage memory and program behavior.

-In practice this means a strong support for _subtype-polymorphism_, _numeric subtypes_, and explicit behavior with regard to how data structures are encoded.
-The syntax and semantics are inspired by TypeScripts@ts type system around JavaScript@js Objects.
+In practice this means a strong support for _subtype polymorphism_, _numeric subtypes_, and explicit behavior with regard to how data structures are encoded.
+The syntax and semantics are inspired by TypeScript's@ts type system around JavaScript@js Objects.

 = Language Design <lang-design>

 == Syntax
 Howlite's syntax is designed to be clear, concise and immediately legible to people familiar with C-like languages.
 We use curly-braces to mark blocks, square brackets for arrays, and semicolons as statement terminators.
 To maintain clarity Howlite's syntax keeps symbols within the same context as much as possible.
 For example colons always relate type signatures.
-But this consistency is broken if it would require straying to far from mainstrain language syntax
+But this consistency is broken if it would require straying too far from mainstream language syntax

-Aside from C, Howlite's syntax takes inspiration from some several new languages.
-The type syntax was inspired by TypeScript@ts, hints were taken from Rust@rust on bringing ML nicieties to a C-like syntax, and notes were taken from Go@go on how to implement a small easily-parsed grammar.
+Aside from C, Howlite's syntax takes inspiration from several new languages.
+The type syntax was inspired by TypeScript@ts, hints were taken from Rust@rust on bringing ML niceties to C-like syntax, and notes were taken from Go@go on how to implement a small easily-parsed grammar.

 == Semantics